tomasmatus/subscription-manager-cockpit/HACKING.md

 Please see [Cockpit's test documentation](https://github.com/cockpit-project/cockpit/blob/main/test/README.md) for details how to run against existing VMs, interactive browser window, interacting with the test VM, and more.

+# Updating `node_modules`

+During a normal build from a git checkout, the `node_modules` will be automatically unpacked from a cache kept in a separate git repository.
+You can force the unpack to occur using the `tools/node-modules checkout` command, but this shouldn't be necessary.
+In the event that you need to modify `package.json` (to install a new module, for example) then you'll need to run `tools/node-modules install` to create a new cache from the result of running `npm install` on your new `package.json`.

+Your locally rebuilt changes to `node_modules` won't be used by others.
+A new version will be created by a GitHub workflow when you open your pull request.

+The `tools/node-modules` script inspects the `GITHUB_BASE` environment variable to determine the correct repository to use when fetching and pushing.
+It will strip the repository name (leaving the project- or username) and use the `node-cache.git` repository in that namespace.
+If `GITHUB_BASE` is unset, it will default to `cockpit-project/node-cache.git`.

+A local cache is maintained in `~/.cache/cockpit-dev`.